sbmagnone/sbmagnone.github.io/content/index.rst

 ..
 Note that hidden doesn't mean inaccessible.
 It just means that it doesn't show up in any lists of pages.
 The "slug=index" parameter is a special signifier to mean that this content should go on the index page.

+I build power for social justice movements by helping nonprofits identify and secure funding to fuel their work.
+I know a more just, inclusive, and equitable world is possible, and I’m driven to serve the grassroots activists doing the work it takes to get us there.
+If your organization needs grant writing support, let’s talk!

 .. raw:: html

     <div class="tile-container">